knh11545/commandline4expertsearchers/README.md

 #### Where could I publish a protocol for a systematic review?

-Journals in which many SR protocols are published may be suitable for submission.
+Journals in which many SR protocols are published may be particularly suitable for submission.

 * Find PubMed records of protocols of systematic reviews.
 * Extract the journal title.